 About Us » Bishop Emeritus

-The Most Reverend John Brendan McCormack, D.D. was installed as the ninth Bishop of Manchester on September 22, 1998.
-Bishop McCormack was born August 12, 1935, in Winthrop, Massachusetts, and was raised in Cambridge, Massachusetts.
+The Most Reverend John Brendan McCormack, D.D. was born August 12, 1935, in Winthrop, Massachusetts, and was raised in Cambridge, Massachusetts.
 He is the son of the late Cornelius and Eleanor (Noonan) McCormack.

 He attended St. Mary’s Grammar School in Cambridge, Massachusetts, and Boston College High School, Cardinal O’Connell Seminary College, and St. John’s Seminary, all in Boston, Massachusetts.
 On February 2, 1960, he was ordained a priest at the Cathedral of the Holy Cross in Boston.
 He pursued graduate studies at Boston College, earning a master’s degree in social work in 1969.